Import JSON Data to Google Sheets

 How to Import JSON to Google Sheets

 This article shows three options on how to import JSON API to Google Sheets.
 Option 1 is using Google Apps Script.
-Option 2 is using a Google Sheets add-on.
+Option 2 is using a Google Sheets extension.
 Option 3 is using a third-party party integration tool.
 In any option, you need a spreadsheet to start.

 1 – Go to your Google Drive workspace.